Cosimo-CS/El-Doctor-Project/README.md

 ### awk '/^ *[0-9]+/ {print $9,$12}':

 - Uses awk to process lines starting with one or more spaces followed by digits (/^ *[0-9]+/).
-It prints the ninth and twelfth fields, which typically contain the CPU usage and process name, respectively.
+It prints the ninth and twelfth fields, which typically contain the CPU usage and process name.

-- |: Pipe operator, redirects the output of the awk command to the input of the sort command.
+- |: Pipe operator, redirects the output of the 'awk' command to the input of the 'sort' command.
 - sort -nr: Sorts the input numerically (-n) in reverse order (-r).
 This sorts the CPU usage in descending order, ensuring the most CPU-consuming processes appear first.
 - |: Pipe operator, redirects the output of the sort command to the input of the head command.
 - head -n 10: Outputs the first 10 lines of the sorted output, which represent the top 10 CPU-consuming processes.